Is there still a Plug-in Car Grant to help buy an EV?

 The Plug-in Car Grant (PiCG) was a financial incentive offered by the UK government to encourage people to buy electric cars.

-It was available for several years, but the amount was cut back several times, before it was discontinued entirely in summer 2022.
+It was available for several years, but the amount of money offered was reduced several times.
+Sadly, the PiCG was discontinued entirely in summer 2022.

-The UK automotive industry is now calling for VAT to be halved on new EVs to help private car buyers make the switch to electric.
+The UK automotive industry is now calling for fresh incentives to help private buyers make the switch to electric vehicles.

 How did the Plug-in Car Grant work?

-In the past, the Plug-in Car Grant was also available for plug-in hybrid vehicles – which combine a petrol or diesel engine with an electric motor – but these were later excluded.
-Latterly, cars had to be capable of travelling 70 miles without any emissions.
+In the past, the Plug-in Car Grant was also available for plug-in hybrid vehicles,which combine a petrol or diesel engine with an electric motor.
+However, these were later excluded.
+Latterly, cars had to be capable of travelling 70 miles without any exhaust emissions.

-In its final phase, from December 2021 until June 2022, the grant was reduced to £1,500, and only on electric cars costing less than £32,000.
-This ruled out a large proportion of EVs, including popular models such as the Tesla Model 3.
+In its final phase, from December 2021 until June 2022, the grant was reduced to £1,500, and it only applied to electric cars costing less than £32,000.
+This ruled out a large proportion of EVs, including popular EVs such as the Tesla Model 3.

-The aim of the Plug-in Car Grant was to encourage uptake of electric cars as the UK prepares to phase out new petrol and diesel vehicles from 2035.
+The aim of the Plug-in Car Grant was to encourage sales of electric cars as the UK prepares to phase out new petrol and diesel vehicles from 2030.

 Is there a still grant for other electric vehicles?